- How are laryngeal and hypopharyngeal cancers treated?

 - Bleeding or bruising after minor cuts or injuries (caused by a shortage of blood platelets)

-- Tiredness (from low red blood cell counts or from other things)
+- Tiredness and shortness of breath (from low red blood cell counts or from other things)

 Along with the risks above, some chemo drugs can cause other side effects.
 Most side effects go away after treatment ends.
-Anyone who has problems with side effects should talk with their doctor or nurse, as there are often ways to help.
+If you have problems with side effects, talk with your doctor or nurse, as there are often ways to help.